 - creating a clean, renewable fuel for coal replacement or energy recovery.

-With our private investment partners, we can bring up to 100% financing for investible projects.
+With our private investment partners, we can bring up to 100% funding for investible projects.
 Investible projects typically include the following:

 - Long-term feedstock supply contracts for the entire MSW stream with tipping/gate fee.